ibakshay/github-actions-ci/README.md

 August 17,2019, [IB Akshay](https://github.com/ibakshay)

-GitHub actions is first introduced as a  beta version a year ago and there are already some awesome actions like [automatic-rebase](https://github.com/marketplace/actions/automatic-rebase), [post-slack-message](https://github.com/marketplace/actions/post-slack-message) availabe in the [GitHub MarketPlace](https://github.com/marketplace?type=actions).
+`GitHub Actions` is first introduced as a  beta version a year ago and there are already some awesome actions like [automatic-rebase](https://github.com/marketplace/actions/automatic-rebase), [post-slack-message](https://github.com/marketplace/actions/post-slack-message) availabe in the [GitHub MarketPlace](https://github.com/marketplace?type=actions).
 Actions are just automated Script which can be  triggered  based on any GitHub event.

 You can use the [editor on GitHub](https://github.com/ibakshay/github-actions-ci/edit/master/README.md) to maintain and preview the content for your website in Markdown files.